scenedetect 🎬 Package

 Returns:

-List of scenes (pairs of FrameTimecode objects).
+List of scenes as pairs of (start, end) FrameTimecode objects.

 Raises: